omahs/imx-docs/docs/main/guides/link-sdk/link-iframe-support.md

 ## How to trigger link inside an iframe

 :::caution Action Required
 This functionality requires your application to be whitelisted.
-Immutable X Customer Success will whitelist your application at the same time they register your minting contract.
+ImmutableX Partner Success will whitelist your application at the same time they register your minting contract.
 :::

 The link supports iframe embedding.